xavier268/rgen/README.md

 * Character classes [a-z] or [abc] or [0-3 8-9]

 The provided context allows for timeout and cancelation management.
-Operations are thread accross generators.
+Operations are threadsafe accross generators.

 ## Unsupported opérations :